kammybdeng/data-science-journey/README.md

 This repository is for my own reference to prepare for interviews and write-ups for future articles.
 It contains my general notes and insights of Data Science.

-***

 ## Definition

 **Data science** is an interdisciplinary field that uses scientific methods, processes, algorithms and systems to extract knowledge and insights from data in various forms, both structured and unstructured, similar to data mining

 (Source: Wikipedia)

-## Applications

-Some examples are:

-  - Fraud Detection
-  - User Growth
-  - Product performances

 ***